Blog Archives

 Where is Empathy in the Empire Culture War?

-The problem with making the history of the British empire a weapon in a divisive culture war is the omission of empathy that such an act entails.
-Conservatives feel that radical activists are determined to see Empire as an evil
+The problem with making the history of the British empire a weapon in a divisive culture war is its omission of empathy.
+Conservatives, exemplified by The Telegraph’s editorial line, feel that radical activists are determined to see Empire as an

 Posted in Uncategorized